 Commercial Trading Companies

-It is sure that the advent of the Internet and e-commerce has opened up a highly attractive new line of business for offshore jurisdictions which like Bermuda have sophisticated business infrastructure and good Internet facilities.
-In fact, the Government has made a point of passing comprehensive e-commerce legislation, and has very publicly committed itself to developing the e-commerce sector.
+It is sure that the arrival of the internet and e-commerce has opened up a highly attractive new line of business for offshore jurisdictions which like Bermuda have sophisticated business infrastructure and good Internet facilities.
+In fact, the government has made a point of passing comprehensive e-commerce legislation, and has very publicly committed itself to developing the e-commerce sector.

 The Companies Amendment Act 2006, which was passed late that year, included the creation of a system of registration for companies with Non-Roman secondary names, the removal of the minimum share capital requirement and the extension of the rights of a natural person (companies having unrestricted objects) to companies incorporated in Bermuda.
 Also covered by the Amendment Act were the creation of a system which would facilitate the delivery of electronic records, provision for the indemnification of directors and the implementation of treasury shares.